You need a budget!

 A substantial majority of our charitable giving is done in an indirect manner.
 I donate the most highly-appreciated mutual funds from our taxable account to a donor advised fund.
 This is typically done in one big chunk towards the end of the year.

-Throughout the year, we make grants from our donor advised fund.
-Last year, we gave away $10,000 to charities requested by readers and a similar amount to charities of our choosing.
+Throughout the year, we make grants from our donor advised fund(s).
+Each year, we give away $10,000+ to charities requested by readers and a similar amount to charities of our choosing.

 Although I don’t count any of this is spending, the funding of the DAF does decrease our net worth.
 However, when I no longer have earned income, I don’t anticipate making substantial further contributions, but I will have a sizable pot of money to dish out over my remaining lifetime.